solita/solita.github.com/_posts/2020-06-12-coding-with-kids.md

 ## Afterwords

 In summary. my kids knew to how to program with few different languages before school.
 You do not need to know how to read to start programming, because it can be done with drawing (Sphero).
-ScratchJr also is able to teach "try and learn" type of approach, which does not require necessary any reading skills.
+ScratchJr is also able to teach "try and learn" type of approach, which does not necessarily require any reading skills.
 Later on, Python is a great choice for the first "real programming language" as it is widely supported and easy to learn.

 There are some supporting sources that I did not mention earlier.
 [Code.org](https://code.org/) has been used at school and seems to have a great deal of material for learning the art of coding.
 There is also section for younglings starting from the age of four.
-Hello Ruby books by Linda Liukas have also been loved by our children, and I feel that they have also helped my children on learning to think like a programmer.
+Hello Ruby books by Linda Liukas have also been loved by our children, and I feel that they have also helped my children in learning to think like a programmer.
 Then there is a board game called RoboGem, which has been played both in school and at home, which definitely teaches you how to give instructions for machines.
-Hard recommendations for all three learning sources mentioned.
+Strong recommendations for all three learning sources mentioned.

 The basic idea for me has not been to make sure that they will be nerds, but more of show what is possible.
 Later they can make their own decisions about what they want to do but now this is more of building something together.
 Still, nothing beats Legos.